capmeth/acid/docsite/docs/docsite/styling.md

 }
 ```

-ACID does its best to detect affected rulesets (including those within component-scoped `:global` markers), and applies the pseudo-class where applicable.
-But there may be situations where it will need to be added manually if you find that styling is leaking into the rendering.
+ACID will automatially append the pseudo-class to global level rulesets aa well as any rulesets appearing within a `:global` marker in component scope at build time.
+However, there may be cases where you will need to add the pseudo-class manually ff you see docsite CSS selecting elements inside the render-boxes.

 > Note that because of the way CSS `:not` works, the pseudo-class **must** be appended to selectors that directly define styling declarations.
-This trick **will not** work to block child declarations if appended to a parent selector.
+This trick **will not** work to block child ruleset declarations if appended to a parent selector.